xr1140/bitaxe_frequency_sweeper/README.md

 ```
 >python bitaxe_status_logger.py -f 650 -v 1135 -range 5 -step 1 -ip [your bitaxe ip] -reboot 5
 ```
-This will test the frequencies from 645 to 655 in increments of 1, run for 10 minutes each, find the maximum hashrate, set the bitaxe at the end.
+This will test the frequencies from 645 to 655 in increments of 1, run for 10 minutes each, find the maximum hashrate, set the bitaxe at the end to the frequency and voltage that produced the highest hashrate.
 All while logging and displaying updates.
 If any temp, vr temp, or power exceed critical thresholds it will fall back.
 If the bitaxe hangs and produces 5 same hashrate readings, it will reboot the bitaxe.

-Then, once you have a list of optimal frequencies and voltages, you place them in a CSV (values.csv) and run your system.
+Then, once you have a list of optimal frequencies and voltages, you place them in a CSV (values.csv) and run your system in monitor mode.
 The code will keep climbing as high as possible without going over the critical temp, vr temp, or power settings defined in the CONFIG section of the code.
+After it increases, it will take 5 readings (set in code) prior to advancing to the next level.

 ```
 >python bitaxe_status_logger.py -f 1290 -v 992 -m -values values.csv -ip [your bitaxe ip] -reboot 5